Photo Credit:

 Results

-I like to organise the results section by research question.
-You can also split it by dataset, if you evaluate multiple.
-I’d say that the best structure is the one that:
+There are different ways to structure the results section.
+It depends on the project what fits best.
+I like to organise the results by research question.
+Another option is to split by dataset, if you evaluate multiple.
+The best structure for you is the one that:

 1. Puts all related analyses close to each other.
 The most common mistake in structuring the results section is to scatter related information.
-For example, if a single conclusion is supported by multiple experiments, it makes sense to create a subsection for that conclusion and discuss all related experiments together.
+For example, it makes sense to create a subsection for each conclusion and discuss all related experiments together if a single conclusion is supported by multiple experiments.

 2. Avoids repetition.
-If results are similar across datasets, it doesn’t make sense to write a separate subsection for each one.
+It doesn’t make sense to write a separate subsection for each dataset if the results are similar across the board.
 Cluster by main findings instead.

-Then, the second tip is to order the subsections by importance.
+The second tip is to order the subsections by importance.
 Start with your most important, ‘biggest,’ results, moving on to the smaller results that nuance the main result.
-For example, if you combine many different methods, you can choose to start with the results of the full method (all X components), then put the ablations (turning individual components on and off) at the end.
+For example, if you combine many different methods, start with the results of the full method (all X components) and end with ablations (turning individual components on and off).

 Paragraph structure

-There is nothing inherently wrong with short paragraphs, but it’s important to know that in academic writing and persuasive writing in general, one paragraph should be one full idea or argument.
-Sometimes, paragraphs can get quite long.
+There is nothing inherently wrong with short paragraphs, but it’s in academic writing and persuasive writing in general, one paragraph should describe one full idea or argument.
 Don’t compare academic paragraphs to blogs, news articles, and columns: those are different genres with different conventions.
+Compare your paragraphs with published papers if you are concerned.
 Before pressing enter, ask yourself if you’re moving on to a new argument or topic.
 If not, restrain yourself!

 Just like papers and sections have very particular orders, researchers also expect a certain structure from paragraphs.
-This is a structure that is most effective at persuading the reader of your points, very similar to essay writing.
+Generally: start with the topic, list arguments or supporting information, and end with a link back to the main argument or the next paragraph.
 There are many different models, I really like the TEECL structure.
 It is a bit confusing and hard to get used to at first (it can help to practice by asking an LLM to rewrite a few of your paragraphs in that structure).
-Practice is the key.
+Practice is key.

 Style and tone

 Writing tone & style are hard concept to grasp.
 Some people have almost perfect academic tone from the start, others write very informally.
 Tone is how the text sounds like: is it your professor speaking, or the person behind the bar?
-Tone particularly is something you pick up by reading lots of papers.
-Writing style, most of us have to work at to improve.
+You learn tone by reading lots of papers.
+Writing style is harder to pick up passively.
+Most of us have to work at it actively.
 Writing is a craft that requires skills, just like playing sports.

 Tone

-Regarding tone, the biggest mistake is to write informally.
+The biggest tone error is informal writing.
 Academic writing is really formal, which means two things:

 1. The writing is objective.
-We avoid subjective adverbs like ‘superb, amazing, horrible,’ etc. Instead, we describe methods and results by more factual observations: method A performs better than B.
+Avoid subjective adverbs like ‘superb, amazing, horrible,’ etc. Instead, describe methods and results by more factual observations: method A performs better than B.

 2. The writing is precise.
 Use the most precise words and terms you can find to describe what you mean.
 No ‘sort of,’ no woolly descriptions.
-Sometimes we think that formal writing means using difficult words, but we only use difficult words when they are appropriate (e.g. very precise jargon words that can summarise a complex concept).
-Avoid difficult words that don’t really mean anything!
-Here’s an example from a real research paper.
-You can write this much more simply without being informal.
+Formal writing does not mean using difficult words instead of simple ones.
+Only use difficult words when appropriate (e.g. very precise jargon words that can summarise a complex concept).
+Avoid difficult words that don’t really mean anything, and prefer simpler words when they do the job.
+For example, ‘utilise’ is a more difficult word than ‘use,’ but it doesn’t really mean anything different.
+So just use ‘use.’

 Then there are some small things, like avoiding contractions (can’t, don’t, won’t) and spoken language, which is considered informal.